akinoccc/changesets-docs/src/guide/basic/configuration.md

 1. If the package is mentioned in a changeset that also includes a package that is not ignored, publishing will fail.
 2. If the package requires one of its dependencies to be updated as part of a publish.

-[//]: # (todo: replace the link)
 These restrictions exist to ensure your repository or published code do not end up in a broken state.
-For a more detailed intricacies of publishing, check out our guide on [problems publishing in monorepos](./problems-publishing-in-monorepos.md).
+For a more detailed intricacies of publishing, check out our guide on [problems publishing in monorepos](/faq/publishing-in-monorepos).

 > [!TIP]
 > You can also provide glob expressions to match the packages, according to the [micromatch](https://www.npmjs.com/package/micromatch) format.